Daferia/ultimate_Quiz_P2/README.md

 + Needs to work on any device and browser
 + Able to generate the questions without fail or try not to duplicate questions
-+ Allow the user to change to a dark theme or ligth theme
++ Allow the user to change to a dark theme or light theme

 \
 &nbsp;